top of page

 America250MI's Strategic Goals

-• Discover and commemorate Michigan’s Revolutionary Era, its significant people, places, principles, and events.
+(Late 1700s), and its significant people, places, and events.

-• Support and promote local 250th anniversary commemorative events, arts, preservation, heritage tourism, and educational programming.
+• Promotion - Support and promote local 250th anniversary commemorative events, arts, preservation, heritage tourism, and educational programming by telling Michigan's stories from many points of view.

 bottom of page